ideoforms/isobar/README.md

 ![ci](https://github.com/ideoforms/isobar/workflows/ci/badge.svg)

-isobar is a Python library for expressing and constructing musical patterns, designed for use in algorithmic composition.
-It allows for concise construction, manipulation and transposition of sequences, supporting scalar operations on lazy patterns.
+isobar is a Python library for creating and manipulating musical patterns, designed for use in algorithmic composition, generative music and sonification.
+It makes it quick and easy to express complex musical ideas, and can send and receive events from various different sources: MIDI, OSC, SocketIO, and .mid files.

-Output can be sent via MIDI, OSC or SocketIO, or written to a .mid file.
-Input can be taken via MIDI, and patterns can be read from a .mid file.

-Timing can be synchronised with an external MIDI clock, or generated internally.
-For fluid control over timings, the internal clock can also be warped by patterns subclassing the `PWarp` class; for example, a `PWRallantando` can be used to generate a gradual decrease in tempo.
+The core element is a Timeline, which can control its own tempo or sync to an external clock.
+Onto this, you can schedule Patterns, which can be note sequences, control events, program changes, or other arbitrary events via lambda functions.

+isobar includes a large array of basic compositional building blocks (see below), plus some advanced pattern generators for more sophisticated operations:

-Classes are included for more sophisticated operations. `PLSystem` can be used to generate patterns based on the formal grammars of [Lindenmayer Systems](http://en.wikipedia.org/wiki/L-system); `PMarkov` generates first-order Markov chains, accompanied by `MarkovLearner` to build a statistical model from an input pattern (or MIDI input).
-Numerous pattern generators for chance operations are defined in [pattern/chance.py](isobar/pattern/chance.py).
+ - `PLSystem` can be used to generate patterns based on the branching grammars of [L-systems](http://en.wikipedia.org/wiki/L-system)
+ - `PMarkov` generates first-order Markov chains, and can learn patterns from MIDI input via `MarkovLearner`
+ - `PArpeggiator` has various arpeggio patterns
+ - plus lots of pattern generators for chance operations are defined in [pattern/chance.py](isobar/pattern/chance.py)

-Most of the major parts of isobar are subclasses of `Pattern`, which implement's Python's iterator protocol.
-The `next()` method is called to generate the subsequent item in a pattern, with the `StopIteration` exception raised when a pattern is exhausted.
-Builtins such as `list()`, `sorted()` and `itertools` can thus be used to process the output of a `Pattern`.
+isobar's `Pattern` classes are based on Python's simple iterator protocol.
+Call `next()` to generate the subsequent item in a pattern, with the `StopIteration` exception raised when a pattern is exhausted.
+Builtins such as `list()`, `sorted()` and `itertools` can thus be used to process the output of a `Pattern`, and you can easily create patterns based on other numerical data sources: CSV files via `csv`, data analysis via `numpy`, live sensor readings, etc.

 # Usage